sobudotnet/Clickboard/README.md

    - The log file (`Clickboard.log`) will open in Explorer.
    - Send this file to support if you encounter issues.

+4. **Set or Change PIN:**
+   - Click the **PIN** button in the top panel to open the PIN management window.
+   - Set, change, or remove your 4-digit PIN for additional security.
+   - If a PIN is set, you must enter it each time the app starts.

 ## Security

 - All clipboard entries are encrypted using AES-256.
 - The encryption key is generated and stored locally; only your app can decrypt the config.
+- **Optional PIN protection:** If enabled, your app requires a 4-digit PIN on startup.
+The PIN is securely hashed and salted using PBKDF2.

 ## Troubleshooting